Bredbury: Modern era

 A schedule of owners of lands in the township shows that two lords of the manor in 1661 were Sir Fulke Lucy of Henbury and John Arderne of Bredbury, and that in 1672 Sir John Arderne owned Arden Hall, whilst Sir Fulke Lucy owned Goyt Hall.
 Shortly after this date the Davenports' portion of the manor of Bredbury appears to have been purchased by Sir John Arderne of Arden Hall, who thus acquired the whole manor.

 Until the beginning of the 19th century, a Court Baron was held for the lordship under the title of the Court of the Manor of Bredbury-cum-Goyt.

 The main road continued to be of importance, particularly for the transport of salt from Cheshire, throughout medieval times.
 In the 17th century there were as many as twelve smithies in Bredbury.
 Since one blacksmith usually satisfied the needs of any one township, it would appear that so many craftsmen were needed to shoe the packhorses which moved in long processions through the village.

 In 1754, the population of Bredbury is recorded as being 597.

-The district was until quite late in the 19th century little more than a group of hamlets, including Barrack Hill, Harrytown and Hatherlow, but the Industrial Revolution brought a number of cotton mills, some of which depended on the water power provided by the head-streams of the River Mersey, and the Peak Forest Canal along which more mills were built.
+The district was, until quite late in the 19th century, little more than a group of hamlets, including Barrack Hill, Harrytown and Hatherlow.
+The Industrial Revolution brought a number of cotton mills, some of which depended on the water power provided by the head-streams of the River Mersey and the Peak Forest Canal, along which more mills were built.

 The days of the great local landowners ended in the early 19th century.
 William Arden, 2nd Lord Alvanley, succeeded to the Arden estates on the death of his uncle, John Arden, in July 1823.
 He was a bachelor who had spent his life in the circle of the Prince Regent, building up heavy debts in expectation of his inheritance.
-Within a month of getting the estates he had sold Underbank Hall in Stockport, and in 1825 most of the Bredbury lands were sold in lots, realising in three days nearly £154,000.
+Within a month of getting the estates, he had sold Underbank Hall in Stockport and most of the Bredbury lands were sold in lots in 1825, realising in three days nearly £154,000.
 There was a final sale, including the mansion of Arden Hall in 1833.
 William Arden was succeeded by his brother Richard Arden, on whose death in 1857 the barony became extinct.
 The long connection of the Arden family had been broken, and for the next century most of the old manor lands were held by a small number of families, including the Horsfields, Hudsons and Vaudreys, until it became profitable to sell to building developers.

 At the sale of the Bredbury estate, an area lying along the River Goyt was purchased by a Mr Marsden, who built a weir at Otterspool and planned to use water power to develop the valley from there to New Bridge as an industrial estate.
 However, he failed to secure the water rights. and by the time the lengthy legal proceedings were completed water power had been superseded by steam power.